 Summers conditions in Montana are generally hot and dry during the day, with mild evenings.
 Average high temperatures during July in Helena are 83° F with lows of 52° F.

 Scholars are encouraged to bring personal computing resources (laptops, tablets, etc.).
-The seminar directors may be able to assist those who cannot bring such resources, if given advance notice.

 Given the outings included in the seminar program, scholars are encouraged to bring sunhats, water bottles, and appropriate footwear for mild hiking to ensure their comfort.
 They will also need to bring a sleeping bag and pillow for our time at the Yellowstone Studies Center.